4st 7lb

 "4st 7lb" is a song by Welsh alternative rock band, Manic Street Preachers, from the band's third album, The Holy Bible.

 Music and lyrics

 Musically, the song features art rock riffs and the extensive addition of guitar reverb.
 The verse riff in the first half of the song revolves around an arpeggiated diminished seventh chord, and has been compared to that of "Eton Rifles" by The Jam.
 Then, the song slows down and becomes a more atmospheric, minimalist base.

 Lyrically, the song describes advanced-stage anorexia; it is about a teenage girl who wants "to be so skinny, that she rots from view".
-It has been widely interpreted as a reflection of the band's guitarist and lyricist Richey Edwards' own personal struggle with the disease, which was confirmed by the band's bass guitarist and co-lyricist Nicky Wire.
+It has been widely interpreted as a reflection of the band's guitarist and lyricist Richey Edwards's own personal struggle with the disease, which was confirmed by the band's bass guitarist and co-lyricist Nicky Wire.
+The spoken intro was sampled from the documentary Caraline's Story, which chronicles the final months of Caraline Neville-Lister, who died of anorexia in 1994 at age 29.

 The song was named after 4 stones 7 pounds, or 63 lbs, the weight below which death is said to be medically unavoidable for an anorexia sufferer.